-Preadolescent and adolescent children: The older a child is, the more apt he or she is to get drawn into the conflict surrounding the affair by one or both parents.
+Pre-adolescent and adolescent children: The older a child is, the more apt he or she is to get drawn into the conflict surrounding the affair by one or both parents.
 They may be asked to keep secrets and/or expected to chose sides.
-Asking a child, overtly or covertly, to take a side is like asking a child to lose that parent.
-This always has severe consequences.
-Keeping secrets from one or both parents can create a terrible guilt and sense of self as destructive.
+As I stated earlier, asking a child, overtly or covertly, to take a side is like asking a child to lose that parent.
+This always has severe emotional consequences.
+Keeping secrets from one or both parents can create terrible guilt and a sense of oneself as destructive.

 Adolescents continue to develop their capacity for abstract thinking.
-They are highly aware that they are preparing to enter the adult world and therefore questions of values become paramount.
-They are extremely sensitive to hypocrisy; when a parent’s actions are exposed as opposed to his or her stated values that parent falls off a pedestal.
+They are highly aware that they are preparing to enter the adult world and therefore questions of values become central.
+They are extremely sensitive to hypocrisy; when a parent’s actions are exposed as opposed to his or her stated values, that parent falls off a pedestal.
 And when a parent falls off of the pedestal it changes the child’s whole conception of who their family is and thus, their sense of who they are.
 Identity and moral development are impacted negatively.
 Frequently, up until this happened, there was an unconscious assumption that one behaves with integrity as a matter of course.
-Suddenly, the very people who have ingrained this in you have demonstrated this is not the case.
+Suddenly, the very people who have ingrained this in the adolescent have assaulted this unconsciously held foundational belief.

 Adolescents are also developing sexually, they are entering their first relationships and struggling with their own experiences of infatuation, falling in love, physical intimacy, boundaries and trust.
 They look to their parents to demonstrate how all of this is handled.
 They want their parents to behave as adults, as role models, not as peers.
 If there is no ideal to strive for, it is very easy to fall into dysfunctional relational patterns that can become entrenched such as promiscuity, dishonesty, insensitivity, self-devaluation and an inability to trust.
 Furthermore, the experience of real love can become intertwined with the expectation of abandonment.
-Relationships can feel doomed, what’s the point of trying?
+Relationships can feel doomed and pointless.

-As adolescents move farther out into the world they need to know that their parents will be okay without them, otherwise, they can remain in a regressed guilty state their entire lives.
-It is natural for parents to feel sad as an adolescent becomes more and more involved in their own lives, with their peers and is around the house less and less.
-An adolescent who cannot do this because their parents are too injured by the separation will carry guilt about normal experiences of separateness into other relationships and may never feel truly free to develop their own unique life.
+As adolescents move farther out into the world they need to know that their parents will be okay without them, otherwise, they can remain in a regressed and guilty state their entire lives.
+It is natural for parents to feel sad as an adolescent becomes more and more involved in their own lives with their peers and is at home less of the time.
+An adolescent who cannot feel supported and therefore confident about this age-appropriate emotional “weaning” because their parents are too injured by it can carry guilt about forming new romantic relationships of their own.
+They may never feel truly free to develop their own unique lives.